See our exclusive index of companies on the move:Explore Stocks

-While the cannabis industry is still young, Australia’s agricultural sector is well established.
-According to the Australian Bureau of Agricultural and Resource Economics and Sciences, the nation’s agriculture output is valued at AU$61 billion and is one of the largest contributors to GDP.
+While the cannabis industry is still young, Australia’s agricultural sector is well established and one of the largest contributors to GDP.
+According to the Australian Bureau of Agricultural and Resource Economics and Sciences, the nation’s agriculture output was valued at AU$92 billion in the 2022 to 2023 period.
 The country’s agriculture export prowess means it may be able to capitalise on the trend of moving medical marijuana products internationally.

-Recreational cannabis use isn’t legal in most parts of Australia.
-The exception is the Australian Capital Territory, which in early 2020 made it legal to possess and personally use small amounts of cannabis.
+However, unlike medical cannabis, recreational cannabis use isn’t legal in most parts of Australia.
+The exception is the Australian Capital Territory, which in early 2020 made it legal to grow, possess and personally use small amounts of cannabis.
 That said, according to the Australian Institute of Health and Welfare (AIHW), cannabis is the most widely used illicit drug in the country.
-In a report, the AIHW notes that 85 percent of Australians now favour cannabis use for medical purposes, up from 69 percent in 2013.
+According to a 2019 research study, at that time more than 40 percent of Australians in were in favour of legalising marijuana entirely.

 Medical cannabis in the country is overseen by the Office of Drug Control, which issues three types of licences: research, manufacturing of a drug or product and cultivation or production of medical cannabis.
-As of November 2020, a total of 13 research licences, 29 cannabis cultivation or production licences and 33 manufacturing licences were held by medical cannabis companies in Australia.
+As of May 2023, a total of 48 cannabis cultivation or production licences and 27 manufacturing licences were held by medical cannabis companies in Australia.